Bhanu Choudhrie: Career

 Choudhrie has been the executive director of the C&C Alpha Group since 2001.

 In 2006, Choudhrie founded Alpha Aviation Group, an international pilot training provider training pilots for leading regional airlines, including Air Arabia, VietJet and Cebu Pacific.

 Choudhrie is a director of the charity, Path To Success, founded by his mother Anita in 2005.
 It is known for its work helping disabled athletes.
 In 2018, it sponsored female athletes from Para Badminton, Para Powerlifting, Wheelchair Tennis and Wheelchair Basketball, who aspired to represent Team GB at the Tokyo Olympics.

-In 2014, Choudhrie and his father Sudhir Choudhrie were arrested by the UK's Serious Fraud Office (SFO) in connection with their ongoing investigation into bribery in Rolls-Royce's overseas business.
-Both denied any wrongdoing and were released from bail without charge.
-In 2019, the SFO announced it had dropped its inquiries into Choudhrie and his father.
+In 2014, Choudhrie and his father Sudhir Choudhrie were arrested by the UK's Serious Fraud Office (SFO) in connection with its investigation into bribery in Rolls-Royce's overseas business.
+Both denied any wrongdoing and were released without charge.
+In February 2019, the SFO closed its inquiries into Choudhrie and his father without bringing charges.

 He was a director of Atlantic Coast Financial Corporation, prior to its acquisition by Ameris in May 2018.
 Choudhrie was a co-founder of Megalith Capital Management.